restorecommerce/chassis-srv/README.md

 * [NeDB](https://github.com/louischatriot/nedb)

 Providers include generic database handling operations (find, insert, upsert delete, truncate, etc).
 Query parameter structure for all exposed operations is similar with the structure used in [MongoDB](https://docs.mongodb.com/manual/tutorial/getting-started/) queries.
+The ArangoDB provider supports graph database creation and exposes a simple API to manage vertices and edges.
+It also provides a flexible traversal method.
+For more details, see [graph tests](test/graphs_test.ts) and the [ArangoDB graphs documentation](https://docs.arangodb.com/3.3/HTTP/Traversal/index.html).
 Database providers can be used as a database abstration by any service that owns a set of resources.
 Furthermore, services can later expose their database operations via gRPC.
 Exposure of these operations is easily achieved using the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface).

 ### Command interface